zetadeceleste/zetadeceleste/README.md

 ## Howdy!

-<p>I´m Celes, a developer with a programming degree and over 5 years of cross-industry experience,
+<p>I´m **Celes**, a developer with a programming degree and over 5 years of cross-industry experience,
 <br />having worked closely with designers, publishers, marketers and analysts to deliver high-impact
 digital products.</p>